 We support ministries of health to institutionalize voluntary family planning provision in their countries’ health systems.
 We advocate for and draft policy documents (such as Afghanistan’s National Reproductive Health Policy), costed national implementation strategies and plans, and service delivery guidelines that incorporate World Health Organization recommendations, including PPFP guidance (such as the reference manual on PPFP/PPIUCD counseling in India) and measurement of PPFP uptake.
-With our support, contraceptive services in India have averted an estimated 16.4 million unintended pregnancies and 10 million abortions, and saved the lives of 83,000 children and almost 10,000 women in the past 4 years.
+With our support, contraceptive services in India have saved the lives of 83,000 children and almost 10,000 women in the past 4 years.

 In all of our programs, we seek out innovations to increase our impact.
 From preparing frontline health workers to deliver voluntary family planning services, to expanding uptake of PPFP, to advocating for programs and policies to increase access to contraception for adolescents and first-time parents, Jhpiego champions innovative ideas that will ensure that individuals everywhere can choose and consistently use the voluntary family planning methods that best suits their needs.

 From 2014 to 2018, 2,787,655 women initiated a modern contraceptive method following a pregnancy through Jhpiego-supported programs.